cakeoomoo/binarypinja/README.md

     └── pinja              <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        ├── main.py        <- Scripts to download or generate data
         │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+        ├── exec2asm.py    <- Scripts to turn raw data into features for modeling │
-        │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-        │   ├── predict_model.py
-        │   └── train_model.py
-        │
         └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py